Pickelhaupt/EUC-Dash-ESP32/README.md

 - KS18A/S/L/XL
 - KS-S18

-Gotway support is eing actively worked on.
+Gotway support is being actively worked on.
 ## Screenshots
 Some new screenshots, colours are a bit off though
 <div>